“I’ve never been so happy in my life!” – Judy Garland, 1960

 Judy recorded both on November 15, 1947, which was her last recording session for the label.
 “I Wish I Were In Love Again” is not to be confused with her popular duet of the song with Mickey Rooney, recorded a year later at MGM and released on MGM Records.

 All of Judy’s Decca recordings have been released over the years in various formats.
-The best release is the 2011 boxed set “Smilin’ Through The Singles Collection 1936-1947.”
+The best release is the boxed set “Smilin’ Through The Singles Collection 1936-1947” released in 2011.
 It’s the definitive collection of Judy’s Decca recordings featuring new remasterings of the recordings with the latest, and amazing, technology.

 Learn more about Judy’s Decca records and all of the various releases at The Judy Garland Online Discography’s “Decca Records” Section.